-Graduate student Faustin Dokui conducted a survey of graduate students, teachers, and staff – from various faith backgrounds – at his university and found that all respondents believed that science and religion are important topics that the academic life of the university must address.
+Graduate student Faustin Dokui conducted a survey of graduate students, teachers, and staff – from various faith backgrounds – at his university to understand what common questions they have about how religious and scientific fields interact.

-The project includes five training sessions for students in the national movement, with material drawn from the Logos and Cosmos Initiative training curriculum.
-Alongside this, each small group bible study group on Faustin’s campus will be equipped to run regular multi-faith, science and theology dialogue events.
+The project included five training sessions for students in the national movement, with material drawn from the Logos and Cosmos Initiative training curriculum.
+Alongside this, Faustin developed materials to equip each small group bible study group on his campus to run regular bible studies about science and theology.

-— Faustin Dokui is completing a doctorate in animal resource management at the University of Abomey-Calavi in Benin.
+— Faustin Dokui recently completed a doctorate in animal resource management at the University of Abomey-Calavi in Benin.